-The German Government’s support for stabilisation focuses on advancing the implementation of the peace agreement, improving rule-of-law structures, fostering reconciliation and strengthening civil society.
-The German contribution to the UN’s South Sudan Reconciliation, Stabilisation and Resilience Trust Fund (13 million euro since 2018) is an integral part of these efforts.
-Furthermore, members of the German armed forces are participating in UNMISS, the United Nations peace mission in South Sudan.
+The German Government’s support for stabilisation focuses on advancing the implementation of the renewed peace agreement of 2018.
+It includes improving rule-of-law structures, fostering reconciliation and strengthening civil society, preparing free and fair elections and paving the way for a new constitution.
+To this end, Germany makes a significant contribution to the UN’s South Sudan Reconciliation, Stabilisation and Resilience Trust Fund, and has approximately a dozen soldiers participating in the United Nations peacekeeping mission in South Sudan (UNMISS).

-In the field of development cooperation, too, efforts focus on helping particularly vulnerable groups, above all women and children, internally displaced persons, refugees and host communities, as quickly and effectively as possible.
-These measures simultaneously seek to establish structures for the long-term development of the country, especially in the areas of food and agriculture, as well as with regard to water supply, sanitation and hygiene.
+In the field of development cooperation, efforts focus on helping groups who are particularly in need, above all women and children, internally displaced persons, refugees and host communities, as quickly and effectively as possible.
+The Federal Ministry for Economic Cooperation and Development (BMZ) seeks to improve the living conditions of these groups and to enhance their resilience in crisis situations; it is using its crisis instruments with a view to achieving these aims.
+In the same way, it is endeavouring to create structures that support the long-term development of the country, above all in the fields of food security and rural development, water supply and sanitation, and strengthening local administrative structures.

-In the sphere of culture and education, a small but active scene involving literary figures, filmmakers, musicians and dance groups, is supported by the German Embassy in Juba, as is the annual Juba Film Festival.
+In the sphere of culture and education, the German Embassy in Juba supports a small but active scene involving literary figures, filmmakers (and the Juba Film Festival), musicians and dance groups.